-There is another chart — produced by Anthropic and circulated recently on Substack by Aleks Sidorecs — that shows a land between two lines.
-One traces what AI could do.
-The other how it is actually being used.
-The Terra Incognita (unknown lands) between them is either an opportunity or an indictment.
+There is another chart — produced by Anthropic and circulated recently on Substack by Aleks Sidorecs — that shows a different unknown land.
+This Terra Incognita is the land between a line that traces what AI could do, and another showing how it is actually being used.

-Last week in Basel, at a well-attended CIPS Switzerland event, that gap was on display.
-Not however as a topic of discussion.
+Last week in Basel, at a well-attended CIPS Switzerland event, that unexplored land was on display.
+Not however as a central topic of discussion.

 Consider what Marcus (not his real name), an attendee, described over the buffet afterwards.